Capsiplex and Capsaicin Pills Review

 So can chillies really aid weight loss?

-A small number of animal and human studies have looked at whether chilli consumption increases metabolism.
 It certainly seems that adding chilli to meals increases the production of heat in the body for a short time, which, in turn means the body has to work harder to regulate its temperature.
 As a result, a small amount of extra calories are burnt.
 However, the effects are only short lived.
+Longer term effects can be seen from doing regular activity and exercise, which increases your metabolism naturally.

-Meanwhile, no research has been carried out to see if the active ingredient in chillies – capsaicin – is an effective long-term treatment for obesity.
+No research has been carried out to see if the active ingredient in chillies – capsaicin – is an effective long-term treatment for obesity.

 Ultimately, until considerably more research is carried out, it’s impossible to say whether chillies truly aid weight loss.
 In reality though, it’s unlikely they will ever be the magic slimming ingredient so many of us desire.